⚡ The Power Pick

 Price

 LiFePO4 costs slightly more to manufacture than Li-NMC, but prices have dropped dramatically.
 In 2026, the price gap is minimal, and the longer lifespan more than compensates.
+You can find capable LFP stations starting under $500 — see our best power stations under $500 roundup for options.

 The Bottom Line